rhine3/bioacoustics-software/README.md

 # Bioacoustics Software Database

-The Bioacoustics Software Database is a [website](https://rhine3.github.io/bioacoustics-software/) and associated [spreadsheet](https://docs.google.com/spreadsheets/d/1Ba1MY4o5Sm1f08IekJcbxAtSjkDN71Z1RZ42kzrofJ0/edit#gid=0) that pulls together current software used in bioacoustics.
+The Bioacoustics Software Database is a [website](https://rhine3.github.io/bioacoustics-software/) and associated [spreadsheet](https://docs.google.com/spreadsheets/d/1Ba1MY4o5Sm1f08IekJcbxAtSjkDN71Z1RZ42kzrofJ0/edit#gid=0) listing software currently used in bioacoustics.

 A variety of free and paid software is available for bioacoustic analyses.
 Software packages vary from complete graphical interfaces, to command-line interfaces, to utility libraries that can be used to create analysis pipelines in Python, R, or other programming languages.